Xorn: The return of Magneto and the second Xorn

-During the events of the House of M miniseries, millions of mutants find themselves suddenly depowered after Scarlet Witch speaks the phrase "No More Mutants".
-Among them are Magneto and Shen Xorn.
+Xorn and Magneto are among the mutants who lost their powers to the Scarlet Witch during the Decimation event.

-The true identity of Xorn, and his relationship to the character Magneto, became a subject of confusion for fans.
+The true identity of Xorn, and his relationship to Magneto, became a subject of confusion for fans.
 Marvel refrained from giving any complete explanation, eventually hinting the summer 2005 crossover House of M would clear up the situation.
 The Xorn entry in the Official Handbook of the Marvel Universe: X-Men 2005 stated that "Kuan-Yin eventually revealed himself to be a duplicate of the X-Men's nemesis Magneto, a transformation believed to have been caused by Magneto's daughter, the Scarlet Witch."
 This explanation was based on a suggestion in House of M #7 wherein Doctor Strange speculates Wanda has been 'playing with the world' for far longer than even she knows, and may have been responsible for her father's puzzling rebirth.
-An alternative explanation has since been given in the pages of New Avengers since, according to Marvel editor Tom Brevoort, "nobody was satisfied with that offhanded non-explanation, and it didn’t make a heck of a lot of sense by itself even as a throwaway".
+An alternative explanation has since been given in the pages of New Avengers since, according to Marvel editor Tom Brevoort, "nobody was satisfied with that offhanded non-explanation, and it didn't make a heck of a lot of sense by itself even as a throwaway".